fastify/fastify-swagger/README.md

 http://localhost/?filter={"foo":"baz","bar":"qux"}
 ```

 **IMPORTANT CAVEAT** You also need to change the default query string parser used by Fastify so that it produces a JavaScript object that will conform to the schema.
+See [example](examples/json-in-querystring.js).

 ```js
 fastify.route({